 “This exhibition celebrates and honors the recent commitment by honorary trustee Mark Weil and Phoebe Dent Weil of their extraordinary collection of old master prints and European sculpture,” said Brent R. Benjamin, the Barbara B. Taylor Director of the Saint Louis Art Museum.
 “The museum is pleased to provide the public with their first Iook at this extraordinary addition to the museum’s collection.”

-Eighty-two works will be included in Learning to See, and an additional selection of objects will be on display in the European galleries, which will demonstrate how works from the Weil collection will complement and enhance the museum’s collection.
+More than 80 works will be included in Learning to See, and an additional selection of objects will be on display in the European galleries, which will demonstrate how works from the Weil collection will complement and enhance the museum’s collection.

 Particularly rich in works on paper, the Weil collection includes rare and beautiful early Italian Renaissance engravings, an extraordinary group of prints by Albrecht Dürer and an exceptional selection of etchings and drypoints by Rembrandt van Rijn, including a very special impression of his “Hundred Guilder Print.”
 The Weil holdings also include bronzes and terracottas from the Renaissance, as well as fine examples from the 17th century, and an outstanding marble portrait bust of the Roman emperor Marcus Aurelius made in the 18th century.